Stuycs-K/final-project-10-lic-choe/WORKLOG.md

 ### 5/31/23
 I made it so that the rolling dice things actually works, and displays on the side.
-Each person has different last rolls, and i forgot about that yesterday so i had to fix. info
+Each person has different last rolls, and i forgot about that yesterday so i had to fix.

+###6/1/23
+I made it so that my game finally displays teh characters, i jsut brute forced it and will need to make it better. info